devpeeter/Avalance-ERC20-Token/README.md

 - Inside the project directory, in the terminal type: npm i
 - Open two terminals in your VS code or your preferred IDE
-- In the first terminal type: ```npx hardhat``` compile to compile your contracts
+- In the first terminal type: ```npx hardhat compile``` to compile your contracts
 - In the second terminal type: ```npx hardhat node``` to set up local nodes
-- Go back to the first terminal and type: ```npx hardhat run --network localhost scripts/deploy.js``` to deploy your contract
+- Go back to the first terminal and type: ```npx hardhat ignition deploy ./ignition/modules/MetaERC20Token.ts --network localhost``` to deploy your contract
 - To interact with the functions in the contract, you can create another file in the script folder to write your interaction scripts.

 ## Authors
-Warith Adebowale
+Peter Fatukasi

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details